-This production is just the sort of thing that keeps opera alive and relevant - yet still respects, and doesn't try to change, what opera is and is all about. -brightestyoungthings.com
+This production is just the sort of thing that keeps opera alive and relevant -brightestyoungthings.com

-Julia has led seminars on the integration of technique and interpretation at the University of Cologne's Institute for Art and Art Theory, and taught masterclasses at the Bel Canto Summer Program in Munich.
-She has directed scenes programs for the University of Dayton Early Music Ensemble, Opera for Humanity, and the Tanglewood Institute, where she was on faculty for the Young Artists Vocal Program for two years.
-She is a graduate of The Juilliard School with additional studies at Columbia University.
+She has led seminars on the integration of technique and interpretation at the University of Cologne's Institute for Art and Art Theory, and has been a guest lecturer at Europa-Universität Flensburg and New England Conservatory Preparatory Division.
+She has directed scenes programs for the University of Dayton Early Music Ensemble, Opera for Humanity, and the Tanglewood Institute.
+Julia is a graduate of The Juilliard School and the Boston University Opera Institute, with additional studies at Columbia University and Europa-Universität Flensburg.